VirgilSecurity/virgil-crypto-javascript/README.md

 ## Authenticated Encryption

-Form of encryption which simultaneously provides confidentiality, integrity, and authenticity assurances on the data.
+A form of encryption which simultaneously provides confidentiality, integrity, and authenticity assurances on the data.

 ### signThenEncrypt(data, privateKey, recipientId | recipients, [publicKey])